Jasonlhy/todo-api/README.md

 ﻿# Todo API

+Simple Todo REST API implemented with minimal API
+- Swagger support
-Simple Todo API, with unit testing with Sqlite in Memory, integration testing with Sqlite in Memory.
-It also have basic CI in the github Action.
+- Unit testing with Sqlite in Memory
+- Integration testing with Sqlite in Memory.
+- Basic CI in the github Action.

-## Tech Stack and development tool
+## Tech stack and development tool

 - .NET 7
 - Visual Studio